LioQing/chat-composer/docs/README.md

 The output of one component is the input of the next component, the exact details are defined in the [Component](#component) section.

+A pipeline may be marked safe, which means admin has approved it to be run on the backend server.
+However, if a safe pipeline is modified, it is marked unsafe and must be approved again.

+_Note: while unsafe pipelines can use pydantic, it can only use version v1.10 due to the [issue](https://github.com/pydantic/pydantic-core/issues/106#issuecomment-1749388613)_

 # Component

 Components are the building blocks of the pipeline.
 They provide the functionality to the pipeline.